leochilds/learnyounodetutorials/_posts/2014-07-10-Baby-Steps.markdown

     process.argv

-This is an array representing each thing in the command-line. e.g. ['node', 'babysteps.js', '...'].
+This is an array representing each thing in the command-line. e.g. **['node', 'babysteps.js', '...']**.
 An array is basically a list of items, seperated by commas inside square brackets.
 So if I typed:

     $ node mynode.js 1 2 3 4

-process.argv would represent this as ['node', 'mynode.js', '1', '2', '3', '4'].
+process.argv would represent this as **['node', 'mynode.js', '1', '2', '3', '4']**.
 We can access specific parts of an array using square brackets at the end.
-For example process.argv[1] would give me the string 'mynode.js'.
-Why does 1 not deliver 'node'?
+For example **process.argv[1]** would give me the string **'mynode.js'**.
+Why does 1 not deliver **'node'**?
 Because the first term is represented by the number 0.

 So now what we want to do is take the number arguments from our process.argv and add them to the result variables value.
 We know we can specify that we want the arguments starting from process.argv[2] until the array ends.
 But how do we know when it ends?
 With the .length function of course: